Junior Leaders: Junior soldiers today

 Today, the British Army recruits junior soldiers to the Army Foundation College, where they are given basic and specialist training, but they are not deployed on adult service until reaching legal age.
 This is markedly different from the old Boy Soldiers of the 19th Century, who might go into the field alongside adult soldiers in a variety of non-combat roles, such as buglers, but not dissimilar from the old Army apprenticeship schemes.
 Today's junior soldiers are titled depending on the Corps to which they belong; Junior Infantryman, for example.
 The Army Foundation College trains junior soldiers in the skills required for their roles as private soldiers in their respective Regiment or Corps, but not specifically for the role of senior NCO or Warrant Officer.

-The Bermuda Regiment, the territorial home-defence battalion of the British Overseas Territory of Bermuda, operated its own Junior Leaders programme until the 1990s, when it was absorbed into the separate Bermuda Cadet Corps.
-The Junior Leaders had been part of the Bermuda Regiment, wearing the same cap badge, and operating from the same base, Warwick Camp, whereas the Cadet Corp was a separate organisation, operating through the school system.
+The Royal Bermuda Regiment, the British Army's territorial home-defence battalion for the British Overseas Territory (and former Imperial fortress) of Bermuda, operated its own Junior Leaders programme, starting with nineteen boys who passed out at Warwick Camp on 19 December 1969, thereafter forming the Junior Leaders Company.
+The regiment continued to operate the programme until the 1990s, when it was absorbed into the separate Bermuda Cadet Corps.
+The Junior Leaders had been part of the Bermuda Regiment (which became a Royal regiment in 2015), wearing the same cap badge, and operating from the same base, Warwick Camp, whereas the Cadet Corps was a separate organisation, operating through the school system.
 In 2012, due to financial constraints, the Bermuda Cadet Corps was disbanded, and the Bermuda Regiment Junior Leaders resurrected.
-Many of the Bermuda Regiment's officers, warrant officers, and NCOs began their service in the Junior Leaders, including Lieutenant-Colonel Brian Gonsalves, who retired as Commanding Officer in 2013.
+Many of the Royal Bermuda Regiment's officers, warrant officers, and NCOs began their service in the Junior Leaders, including Lieutenant-Colonel Brian Gonsalves, who retired as Commanding Officer in 2013.
 A bill was tabled in the House of Assembly of Bermuda in 2015 to formalise the organisation of the Royal Bermuda Regiment's Junior Leaders.

-Junior Leaders should not be confused with the Army Cadet Force, Combined Cadet Force, or the University Officers' Training Corps.
+The Royal Air Force Air Cadets runs a course also named Junior leaders, aimed at cadets aged 17 and over, with the aim of delivering the highest standard of Leadership to cadets using infantry tactics as a vehicle.
+The Course is also open to any Cadet from the MOD sponsored cadet forces (Community Cadet Forces, Combined Cadet Force).